 Attribute Description definitionRef : PlanItemDefinition[1] Defines the PlanItemDefinition associated with the DiscretionaryItem and which is the basis for planning.
-The definitionRef of a DiscretionaryItem MUST represent a Task or a PlanFragment (or Stage). itemControl : PlanItemControl[01] An optional PlanItemControl object.
+The definitionRef of a DiscretionaryItem MUST represent a Task or a PlanFragment (or Stage).
+A Discretionary Item defined in a Planning Table of a Stage MUST refer a PlanItemDefinition in that stage or in any parent stage of that stage.
+A Discretionary Item defined in the Planning Table of a Human Task MUST refer a PlanItemDefinition contained in the parent stage of the Human Task or in any parent stage of that Human Task.
+See the end of this section for an example. itemControl : PlanItemControl[01] An optional PlanItemControl object.
 The PlanItemControl object controls aspects of the behavior of instances that are planned via the DiscretionaryItem.
-If the itemControl attribute is specified it MUST overwrite the value of attribute defaultControl of the DiscretionaryItem associated PlanItemDefinition. entryCriteriaRefs : Sentry[0] Reference to zero or more Sentries that represent the DiscretionaryItem's entry criteria. exitCriteriaRefs : Sentry[0] Reference to zero or more Sentries that represent the DiscretionaryItem's exit criteria.
-A DiscretionaryItem that is defined by a Task that is non-blocking (isBlocking set to "false") MUST NOT have exitCreteriaRefs.
+If the itemControl attribute is specified it MUST overwrite the value of attribute defaultControl of the DiscretionaryItem associated PlanItemDefinition. entryCriteria: EntryCriterion [0] Zero or more EntryCriterion that represent the DiscretionaryItem's entry criteria. exitCriteria: ExitCriterion [0] Zero or more ExitCriterion that represent the DiscretionaryItem's exit criteria.
+A DiscretionaryItem that is defined by a Task that is non-blocking (isBlocking set to "false") MUST NOT have exitCreterion. name : String The name of the DiscretionaryItem.